EnviroDIY/Arduino-SDI-12/docs/SupportedBoardsAndTimers.md

 #### Selected Timers for SDI-12

+#### ATmega164A/PA/324A/PA/644A/PA/1284/P and ATmega640/V-1280/V-1281/V-2560/V-2561/V

 For simplicity, we use Timer/Counter 2 on most AVR boards.

+> Timer/Counter2 (TC2) is a general purpose, single channel, 8-bit Timer/Counter module.
+>
+> Features
+>
+> - Single Channel Counter
+> - Clear Timer on Compare Match (Auto Reload)
+> - Glitch-free, Phase Correct Pulse Width Modulator (PWM)
+> - Frequency Generator
+> - 10-bit Clock Prescaler
+> - Overflow and Compare Match Interrupt Sources (TOV2, OCF2A, and OCF2B)
+> - Allows Clocking from External 32kHz Watch Crystal Independent of the I/O Clock

+#### ATtiny25/V / ATtiny45/V / ATtiny85/V

 On the ATTiny boards, we use Timer/Counter 1

+> The Timer/Counter1 features a high resolution and a high accuracy usage with the lower prescaling opportunities.
+> It can also support two accurate, high speed, 8-bit pulse width modulators using clock speeds up to 64MHz (or 32MHz in low speedmode).

+#### ATmega16U4/ATmega32U4

 On the AtMega16U4 and AtMega32U4, we use Timer/Counter 4 as an 8-bit timer.

+> Timer/Counter4 is a general purpose high speed Timer/Counter module, with three independent Output Compare Units, and with enhanced PWM support.
+>
+> Features
+> - Up to 10-Bit Accuracy
+> - Three Independent Output Compare Units
+> - Clear Timer on Compare Match (Auto Reload)
+> - Glitch Free, Phase and Frequency Correct Pulse Width Modulator (PWM)
+> - Enhanced PWM mode: one optional additional accuracy bit without effect on output frequency
+> - Variable PWM Period
+> - Independent Dead Time Generators for each PWM channels
+> - Synchronous update of PWM registers
+> - Five Independent Interrupt Sources (TOV4, OCF4A, OCF4B, OCF4D, FPF4)
+> - High Speed Asynchronous and Synchronous Clocking Modes
+> - Separate Prescaler Unit

+[!NOTE]
+We only utilize the low byte register of Timer 4, effectively using the 10-bit timer as an 8-bit timer.

 ## SAMD Boards

 ### SAMD21

-#### Available Processor Speeds and Timers

-The Generic Clock controller GCLK provides nine Generic Clock Generators that can provide a wide range of clock frequencies.
-Generators can be set to use different external and internal oscillators as source.
-The clock of each Generator can be divided.
-The outputs from the Generators are used as sources for the Generic Clock Multiplexers, which provide the Generic Clock (GCLK_PERIPHERAL) to the peripheral modules, as shown in Generic Clock Controller
-Block Diagram.

-Features
-- Provides Generic Clocks
-- Wide frequency range
-- Clock source for the generator can be changed on the fly

-The TC consists of a counter, a prescaler, compare/capture channels and control logic.
-The counter can be set to count events, or it can be configured to count clock pulses.
-The counter, together with the compare/capture channels, can be configured to timestamp input events, allowing capture of frequency and pulse width.
-It can also perform waveform generation, such as frequency generation and pulse-width modulation (PWM).

-Features
-- Selectable configuration
-  – Up to five 16-bit Timer/Counters (TC) including one low-power TC, each configurable as:
-    - 8-bit TC with two compare/capture channels
-    - 16-bit TC with two compare/capture channels
-    - 32-bit TC with two compare/capture channels, by using two TCs
-- Waveform generation
-    – Frequency generation
-    – Single-slope pulse-width modulation
-- Input capture
-    – Event capture
-    – Frequency capture
-    – Pulse-width capture
-- One input event
-- Interrupts/output events on:
-    – Counter overflow/underflow
-    – Compare match or capture
-- Internal prescaler
-- Can be used with DMA and to trigger DMA transactions

-#### Commonly Used Timers
+#### Available Clocks and Timers on SAMD21 Boards

+##### Generic Clock Generators

+> The Generic Clock controller GCLK provides nine Generic Clock Generators that can provide a wide range of clock frequencies.
+> Generators can be set to use different external and internal oscillators as source.
+> The clock of each Generator can be divided.
+> The outputs from the Generators are used as sources for the Generic Clock Multiplexers, which provide the Generic Clock (GCLK_PERIPHERAL) to the peripheral modules, as shown in Generic Clock Controller Block Diagram.
+>
+> Features
+>
+> - Provides Generic Clocks
+> - Wide frequency range
+> - Clock source for the generator can be changed on the fly

+##### Timer Controllers

+> The TC consists of a counter, a prescaler, compare/capture channels and control logic.
+> The counter can be set to count events, or it can be configured to count clock pulses.
+> The counter, together with the compare/capture channels, can be configured to timestamp input events, allowing capture of frequency and pulse width.
+> It can also perform waveform generation, such as frequency generation and pulse-width modulation (PWM).
+>
+> Features
+>
+> - Selectable configuration
+>   – Up to five 16-bit Timer/Counters (TC) including one low-power TC, each configurable as:
+>     - 8-bit TC with two compare/capture channels
+>     - 16-bit TC with two compare/capture channels
+>     - 32-bit TC with two compare/capture channels, by using two TCs
+> - Waveform generation
+>     – Frequency generation
+>     – Single-slope pulse-width modulation
+> - Input capture
+>     – Event capture
+>     – Frequency capture
+>     – Pulse-width capture
+> - One input event
+> - Interrupts/output events on:
+>     – Counter overflow/underflow
+>     – Compare match or capture
+> - Internal prescaler
+> - Can be used with DMA and to trigger DMA transactions

+#### Timers Used by Arduino SAMD21 Core

 The Adafruit Arduino core uses:

 - 0 as GENERIC_CLOCK_GENERATOR_MAIN (the main clock)

 The Adafruit Arduino core uses:

 - TC5 for Tone
 - TC4 for Servo

+#### Selected Timers for SDI-12

+For SDI-12, we'll use Generic Clock Generator 4 and Timer Controller 3

 ### SAMD51/SAME51

-#### Available Processor Speeds and Timers

-Depending on the application, peripherals may require specific clock frequencies to operate correctly.
-The Generic Clock controller (GCLK) features 12 Generic Clock Generators [11:0] that can provide a wide range of clock frequencies.

-Generators can be set to use different external and internal oscillators as source.
-The clock of each Generator can be divided.
-The outputs from the Generators are used as sources for the Peripheral Channels, which provide the Generic Clock (GCLK_PERIPH) to the peripheral modules, as shown in Figure 14-2.
-The number of Peripheral Clocks depends on how many peripherals the device has.

-NOTE: The Generator 0 is always the direct source of the GCLK_MAIN signal.

-Features
-- Provides a device-defined, configurable number of Peripheral Channel clocks
-- Wide frequency range
-    - Various clock sources
-    - Embedded dividers

-There are up to eight TC peripheral instances.

-Each TC consists of a counter, a prescaler, compare/capture channels and control logic.
-The counter can be set to count events, or clock pulses.
-The counter, together with the compare/capture channels, can be configured to timestamp input events or IO pin edges, allowing for capturing of frequency and/or pulse width.

-A TC can also perform waveform generation, such as frequency generation and pulse-width modulation.

-Features
-    - Selectable configuration
-        -  8-, 16- or 32-bit TC operation, with compare/capture channels
-    - 2 compare/capture channels (CC) with:
-        - Double buffered timer period setting (in 8-bit mode only)
-        - Double buffered compare channel
-    - Waveform generation
-        - Frequency generation
-        - Single-slope pulse-width modulation
-    - Input capture
-        - Event / IO pin edge capture
-        - Frequency capture
-        - Pulse-width capture
-        - Time-stamp capture
-        - Minimum and maximum capture
-    - One input event
-    - Interrupts/output events on:
-        - Counter overflow/underflow
-        - Compare match or capture
-    - Internal prescaler
-    - DMA support

-#### Commonly Used Timers
+#### Available Clocks and Timers on SAMD51 Boards

+##### Generic Clock Generators

+> Depending on the application, peripherals may require specific clock frequencies to operate correctly.
+> The Generic Clock controller (GCLK) features 12 Generic Clock Generators [11:0] that can provide a wide range of clock frequencies.
+>
+> Generators can be set to use different external and internal oscillators as source.
+> The clock of each Generator can be divided.
+> The outputs from the Generators are used as sources for the Peripheral Channels, which provide the Generic Clock (GCLK_PERIPH) to the peripheral modules, as shown in Figure 14-2.
+> The number of Peripheral Clocks depends on how many peripherals the device has.
+>
+> NOTE: The Generator 0 is always the direct source of the GCLK_MAIN signal.
+>
+> Features
+>
+> - Provides a device-defined, configurable number of Peripheral Channel clocks
+> - Wide frequency range
+>   - Various clock sources
+>   - Embedded dividers

+##### Timer Controllers

+> There are up to eight TC peripheral instances.
+>
+> Each TC consists of a counter, a prescaler, compare/capture channels and control logic.
+> The counter can be set to count events, or clock pulses.
+> The counter, together with the compare/capture channels, can be configured to timestamp input events or IO pin edges, allowing for capturing of frequency and/or pulse width.
+>
+> A TC can also perform waveform generation, such as frequency generation and pulse-width modulation.
+>
+> Features
+>
+> - Selectable configuration
+>   -  8-, 16- or 32-bit TC operation, with compare/capture channels
+> - 2 compare/capture channels (CC) with:
+>   - Double buffered timer period setting (in 8-bit mode only)
+>   - Double buffered compare channel
+> - Waveform generation
+>   - Frequency generation
+>   - Single-slope pulse-width modulation
+> - Input capture
+>   - Event / IO pin edge capture
+>   - Frequency capture
+>   - Pulse-width capture
+>   - Time-stamp capture
+>   - Minimum and maximum capture
+> - One input event
+> - Interrupts/output events on:
+>   - Counter overflow/underflow
+>   - Compare match or capture
+> - Internal prescaler
+> - DMA support

+#### Timers Used by Arduino SAMD51 Core

 The Adafruit Arduino core uses:

 - 0 as GENERIC_CLOCK_GENERATOR_MAIN (the main clock, sourced from MAIN_CLOCK_SOURCE = GCLK_GENCTRL_SRC_DPLL0)
 - 1 as GENERIC_CLOCK_GENERATOR_48M (48MHz clock for USB and 'stuff', sourced from GCLK_GENCTRL_SRC_DPLL0)
 - 2 as GENERIC_CLOCK_GENERATOR_100M (100MHz clock for other peripherals, sourced from GCLK_GENCTRL_SRC_DPLL1)